 Chapter 4 includes an introduction to BIOS and provides detailed information on running the CMOS Setup utility.

-Appendix A provides BIOS POST Messages.

-Appendix B lists BIOS POST Codes.

-Appendix C lists Software Installation Instructions.
+Appendix A and Appendix B list BIOS POST Error Codes and Messages.
+Appendix C provides Software Installation Instructions.

 Conventions Used in the Manual